mendix/docs/content/en/docs/control-center/deployed-apps.md

 * **Technical Contact** – This shows the registered email address for sending license keys to.
 If the Technical Contact is not correct, you can change it by clicking the edit icon ({{% icon name="pencil" %}}) next to the email address.
 You may only have one Technical Contact per app.
 When you change the Technical Contact, both the new and the old contact receive a notification email about the change.
 * **Created Date** – This is the date on which the app was originally created.
 * **Actions** – You can carry out actions with the following icons:
-  * {{% icon name="email" %}} – Clicking this will email the license keys of the corresponding app to the registered Technical Contact.
+  * {{% icon name="email" %}} – Clicking this emails the license keys of the corresponding app to the registered Technical Contact.
   * {{% icon name="download-bottom" %}} – Clicking this downloads the license keys to your local computer.
 The license keys can then be applied to the app for which they were created.

 ### 4.1 App Environment Details {#apps-license-keys-app-environment}